Which city is cheaper, Myrtle Beach or Tampa?

 In October, Tampa usually receives around the same amount of rain as Myrtle Beach.
 Tampa gets 2.6 inches (65 mm) of rain, while Myrtle Beach receives 2.7 inches (68 mm) of rain each month for the autumn.

 The winter brings many poeple to Tampa as well as Myrtle Beach.
 Many visitors come to Tampa in the winter for the cuisine.
-Also, most visitors come to Myrtle Beach for the shopping scene during these months.
+Also, most visitors come to Myrtle Beach for the shopping scene and the cuisine during these months.

 In January, Tampa is generally much warmer than Myrtle Beach.
-Temperatures in Tampa average around 60°F (15°C), and Myrtle Beach stays around 45°F (7°C).
+Daily temperatures in Tampa average around 60°F (15°C), and Myrtle Beach fluctuates around 45°F (7°C).

 People are often attracted to the plentiful sunshine in Tampa this time of the year.
 In the winter, Tampa often gets more sunshine than Myrtle Beach.
 Tampa gets 200 hours of sunny skies this time of year, while Myrtle Beach receives 180 hours of full sun.